ahmedsza/ailabtest/step9.md

  #pragma warning disable SKEXP0110

 ChatMessageContent input = new(AuthorRole.User, """
                     I am writing a blog about GraphRAG.
-Search for the following 2 questions and write a Chinese blog based on the search results ,save it
+Search for the following 2 questions and write an Afrikaans blog based on the search results ,save it
                         1. What is Microsoft GraphRAG?
                         2. Vector-based RAG vs GraphRAG
                     """);